 Welcome to the documentation of the Resource Public Key Infrastructure (RPKI).
-Here, we aim to offer an overview of the RPKI technology itself, as well as the tools that are being developed for it.
+Here, we aim to offer an overview of the RPKI technology itself, as well as some of the tools that are being developed for it.
 Any software implementer is welcome to add documentation for their tools to this project.

 This page gives a broad overview of the RPKI and how it can help make Internet routing using the Border Gateway Protocol (BGP) more secure.
 This way, you will learn how RPKI can benefit your organisation, as well as helping others to be more secure on the Internet.

 This documentation is continuously written, corrected and edited by the RPKI team at NLnet Labs.
 An initial version was written by Alex Band, Tim Bruijnzeels and Martin Hoffmann.
 Over time, additions from the network operator community, researchers and interested parties around the world were contributed.
 The documentation is edited via text files in the reStructuredText markup language and then compiled into a static website/offline document using the open source Sphinx and ReadTheDocs tools.

 You can contribute to the RPKI documentation by opening an issue or sending patches via pull requests on the GitHub source repository.

 All the contents are under the permissive Creative Commons Attribution 3.0 (CC-BY 3.0) license, with attribution to “The RPKI team at NLnet Labs and the RPKI community”.